DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 export HOST=localhost
 ```

-## 12. Repository Setup
+## 10. Repository Setup

 ### 1. Build, run and Unit Test `jade-data-repo`

 * Ensure docker is running
-* Auth as your broadinstitute.org to pull from Google Secrets Manager
+* Auth as your broadinstitute.org to pull from Google Secrets Manager `gcloud auth login <you>@broadinstitute.org`
 * Run `./scripts/run-db start` to start the DB in a docker container
 * Run `./scripts/run local` to run TDR locally or `./scripts/run docker` to run TDR in a docker container
 * To Build the code and run the unit tests: